Hklug001/hello-world/README.md

 # hello-world
 My first repository on github

-Hello there, idk where u came from but welcome anyway!
+Hello there, idk from where u came from but welcome anyway!